Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 ## Conclusion

-Ultimately, agile is about empowered people, continuous learning, and rapid adaptation.
+Agile is about empowered people, continuous learning, and rapid adaptation.
 Whether you follow Scrum, Kanban, XP, or another framework, remember to revisit the underlying principles.
-If your process feels stiff or worthless ceremonies, question whether it’s truly agile and supporting the work.
-Give your teams autonomy, embrace experimentation, and you’ll find that agility is alive and well in the face of complexity.
+If your process feels stiff or its ceremonies feel worthless, question whether it’s truly supporting the work.
+Don't impose unneeded processes to the teams but give them the freedom to expriment.